 Hence the traffic was crazy but not surprising given the population of Istanbul is over 15 Million people.
 The upside I guess was that I managed to be in 3 continents between midnight and lunch!
 Who else can say that?

 Personally I think Istanbul is an AMAZING city.
-It is full of little streets and pebbled steep hills, showcasing wholesale traders and local markets from all sides.
+During my trip to Istanbul I discovered plenty of little streets and pebbled steep hills, showcasing wholesale traders and local markets from all sides.
 The colourful houses (old and newly renovated) along the water remind me a bit of the Scandinavian Style.
 The variety of architecture certainly adds to the charm of Istanbul and it is easy to forget that it is actually a very big city.
-I didn’t even get close to any highrisers.
+I didn’t even get close to any high risers.
+This is really the city where culture and people meet.

 The Grand Bazaar is a grand spot to stock up on anything you desire.
 Not to mention all the delicious treats and goodies (esp.
 Turkish Delight) you can buy around every corner.
 I only bought a stack of herbs though.